alanng10/InfoTechEconomyWorth/Docue/a.md

 Info tech economy worth in Class Lang is 3 thousand 674 if C# style interface is added to it.

-Info tech economy worth in Class Lang is 894 thousand 013 if C# style all generic, reflection invoke, struct and interface is added to it.
+Info tech economy worth in Class Lang is 0 if
+C# style all generic, reflection invoke, struct and interface is added to it.